 Tooth decay is a common issue we see with our young patients.
-Fortunately, your child’s pediatric dentist is able to prevent most cavities with dental sealants.
+Fortunately, our pediatric dentists are able to prevent most cavities with dental sealants.
 A tooth sealant covers the surface of your child’s molar so it doesn’t collect food particles and plaque.

 Tooth decay is caused by plaque, an invisible film of bacteria that builds up on your child’s teeth.
 Plaque feeds on sugar and starch left behind on your child’s teeth before producing acids that erode enamel.
 It’s important that you schedule your child’s routine teeth cleaning and oral examination every 6 months so we can remove plaque buildup and monitor oral health.
 Otherwise, plaque buildup can lead to tooth decay and even gum disease.

 Avoid Teeth Fillings